7174Andy/7174Andy.github.io/_pages/about.md

 # Experience

-One of the most important aspect of being a successful computer engineer is to have diverse experience at different fields.
+Computer engineering can be integrated with numerous diverse fields.
+Therefore, one of the most important aspect of being a successful computer engineer is to have diverse experience at different fields.
+I have worked as a full stack developer, tutor, software developer, and project leader.
+These priceless experiences not only strengthened my computer engineering background but also understood computer engineering can be applied to other fields, such as newly borned startups.

 # Why Computer Engineering?